tnahs/readstor/book/src/01-templates/04-backlinks.md

 - `extension` is set to `md` as the template will be outputting Markdown.

-- `name-templates` can be set to anything as long as the values are identical between the two templates.
-It might seem odd to see the values for `name-templates` duplicated across the two templates.
-Shouldn't the book template define `name-templates.book` and the annotation template define `name-templates.annotation`?
+- `names` can be set to anything as long as the values are identical between the two templates.
+It might seem odd to see the values for `names` duplicated across the two templates.
+Shouldn't the book template define `names.book` and the annotation template define `names.annotation`?
 Ideally, yes.
-This need for duplication is the result of a current [limitation][limitation] of ReadStor, therefore they _must_ be identical so the backlinks are correctly generated.
+This need for duplication is the result of a current [limitation][limitation] of ReadStor, therefore they _must_ be identical, so the backlinks are correctly generated.

 ### Book Template Configuration